 Applicant is eligible for STAR grant funding only once per location.

-If Certificate of Occupancy has already been issued, it must have been issued within 6 months of the date you submit your completed application.
+If Certificate of Occupancy has already been issued, it must have been issued within 6 months of the date you submit your completed application and business plan.

 Applicants are responsible for:

-Completing the business startup workshops.
-Please contact the Alliance Business Assistance Center for details, 720-674-3547.
+Scheduling business consulting sessions with the Alliance Business Assistance Center.
+Please contact the Alliance Business Assistance Center for details.
+720-674-3547.

 Filling out all application documentation COMPLETELY.
 An incomplete application may result in the dismissal of the application.

 Determining the Scope of Work for each project.